juliaguida/oystercard/apprenticeships_intro_to_the_web/checkpoint_http.md

 * In step 1, you learned about how the web is made up of clients, such as your browser, and servers, like the machines that run Google search.

-* In step 2, you were introduced to Hyptertext Transfer Protocol, which is a set of rules (a protocol) that describes how clients and servers should communicate.
+* In step 2, you were introduced to Hypertext Transfer Protocol, which is a set of rules (a protocol) that describes how clients and servers should communicate.

 * In step 3, you learned that HTTP requests can contain parameters, embedded into the URL as a _query string_.